 - Website: hostos.cuny.edu/ready - The page will be used to share which activities and services that have resumed on campus, and how to access them.
-The page will also have information to help everyone access services that continue remotely. - Online feedback form to get comments (incoming communication) that can help us make improvements or changes to reopening. - A planning page will be developed that details what the health conditions/triggers are for reopening at each phase; lists reopening committee and reopening communication team members; and hosts reopening plan and communications plan documents. - o Links to CUNY, NYSDOH, NYC, and CDC guidelines will be shared.
+The page will also have information to help everyone access services that continue remotely. - Online feedback form to get comments (incoming communication) that can help us make improvements or changes to reopening. - A planning page will be developed that details what the health conditions/triggers are for reopening at each phase; lists reopening committee and reopening communication team members; and hosts reopening plan and communications plan documents.

-- o This page will be linked to directly from the homepage.
-We'll also identify other pages that should include a direct link to this page. - Social media: - o Posts on Instagram, Facebook, and Twitter will amplify important information posted to the website and refer people back to the webpage for additional information. - Feedback forms (on website & paper) and emails to the COVID-19 communications (covid19@hostos.cuny.edu). - o Outgoing communications will advertise these mechanisms for feedback. - o To be determined: how we'll make the paper feedback form available to complete and submit. - One or more Communications Team members will be responsible for managing feedback and handing associated tasks, including addressing concerns and forwarding messages to the campus coordinator, campus liaison, or others as needed. - o We'll also consider organizing virtual events in the future to allow for further community input.
+- o Links to CUNY, NYSDOH, NYC, and CDC guidelines will be shared. - This page will be linked to directly from the homepage.
+We'll also identify other pages that should include a direct link to this page. - New 09/21: Hostos Distribution and Student Distribution Lists: - o Campus-wide emails will amplify important information posted to the website and refer people back to the webpage for additional information. - Social media: - o Posts on Instagram, Facebook, and Twitter will amplify important information posted to the website and refer people back to the webpage for additional information. - Feedback forms (on website & paper) and emails to the COVID-19 communications (covid19@hostos.cuny.edu). - o Outgoing communications will advertise these mechanisms for feedback. - o To be determined: how we'll make the paper feedback form available to complete and submit. - One or more Communications Team members will be responsible for managing feedback and handing associated tasks, including addressing concerns and forwarding messages to the campus coordinator, campus liaison, or others as needed. - o We'll also consider organizing virtual events in the future to allow for further community input.